ailabstw/FLaVor/examples/hello-inference/input_output_structure.md

 }
 ```

-The general pattern of expected output should be a dictionary containing the following keys:
+The general pattern of the expected output should be a dictionary containing the following keys:

 * `sorted_images`: a list of AiCOCO-compatible images (see input format) sorted by a certain criterion (e.g. by Z-axis or temporal order) to correlate with `model_out`.